 The school year means early mornings, limited time at home, extracurricular activities, homework, and more.
 How can you help your little one adjust to this abrupt change?
 Parents and caregivers should ideally ease children into a more back to school friendly schedule a week or two ahead of the first day back.
 How can you make that happen?
 Here are some ideas from Certified Nannies of America to help:

 The first thing you’ll need to get your child used to is a new bedtime.
 To determine the best bedtime, determine what wake-up time will be first as in how much time does your child need in the morning before leaving for school?
-Then, work backwards.
+Then, work backward.
 Your child should get 9-10 hours of sleep every night.
 So, depending on their age and sleep needs, you’ll come with an appropriate bedtime.

 You don’t need to start the new bedtime all at once.
-Instead, consider moving your child’s bedtime a half hour earlier each night until you reach the correct bedtime.
+Instead, consider moving your child’s bedtime a half-hour earlier each night until you reach the correct bedtime.
 This will help ease the transition over time.

 The obvious counterpart to a set bedtime is a wake-up time!
 Using a similar process, start implementing a wake-up time corresponding to the bedtimes already set up.
 For older children, you can encourage responsibility by asking them to set an alarm clock and using it to wake up every day.

 Plan your routines ahead of time.
 What will your child be responsible each morning and night?
 Some tasks you may wish to assign include:

 • Pack lunch and water bottle in the morning

 • Make sure backpack is ready (morning or evening)

 Make a list of morning and evening tasks for your child.
 For younger children, you can include images or pictures so that they know what each task involves.
 Once you’ve started implementing bedtimes and wake-up times, have your child practice the morning and evening routines a few days before school starts.